AbhishekRS4/ML_water_potability/README.md

 * The FastAPI app deployment code is in [backend_app/app.py](backend_app/app.py) script
 * The Kubernetes deployment configuration files can be found in [deploy/](deploy/)
 * To test the deployed FastAPI app on a local machine, the [test_post_request.py](test_post_request.py) script can be used
-* This project involved learning kubernetes scaling of the deployed ML service app
+* This project involved learning orchestrating the scaling of the deployed ML service app with kubernetes

 ## Docker deployment of ML backend app on a local machine